 There are two fundamental approaches to color that I use on my illustrations.

 The other approach, and the one I use most often, is more like using opaque paints.
 I apply a solid, uniform base color to each colored area of the image.
 Very rarely, I will leave the image with just these base colors.
-But not usually.
+Like this scene, a tiny spot included in a larger coloring book cover completed on a tight deadline.

-Next I add semi-transparent shadows and highlights on top of the base colors.
+Instead, I add semi-transparent shadows and highlights on top of the base colors.
 If I leave them sharp-edged, that’s called cel shading and is often used when the illustrator has to draw a large number of images quickly, like with some types of comic books or graphic novels.
 It’s also known as toon shading because hand-drawn animated cartoons often used this technique.
+It’s often a quick and simple technique, but it can also be used in more detailed work.

 Two More Things